 Prior to joining the legal academy, Professor Choudhury directed a national nonprofit providing support and scholarship support to women academics in the field of religion; she worked for a magic circle firm in the corporate finance practice; and she privately advised clients on both nonprofit law and regulation and on family law matters.

-She has appeared twice on WBPT (public television) to discuss the Middle East, she has been interviewed and/or quoted by Salon, Politico, Tampa Bay Times, Palm Beach Post, Electronic Intifada, and other print and social media outlets for her expertise on religion, Muslim civil rights, and family law.
+In addition to her scholarly work, Professor Choudhury has written for Above the Law and Islamic Monthly.
+She has given lectures on intersectionality, burnout in academia, and has held numerous workshops on hiring and minority representation in academia.
+She has appeared on WBPT (public television) to discuss the Middle East, she has been interviewed and/or quoted by Law.com, The Atlantic Monthly, Salon, Politico, Tampa Bay Times, Palm Beach Post, Electronic Intifada, and other print and social media outlets for her expertise on religion, Muslim civil rights, and family law.

 For press inquiries, please contact Professor Choudhury through the FIU media office or via email at email@example.com.